rosenpass/rosenpass-website/content/en/about.md

 {{< blocks/section  color="light" >}}

 Rosenpass provides a complement to the well-known WireGuard protocol, adding quantum-hardened cryptography and key exchange while keeping the established WireGuard standard encryption security.
-So Rosenpass is an add-on, enhancing WireGuard's key negotiation process with Post Quantum Secure (PQS) cryptography, based a combination of Classic McEliece and Kyber.
+So Rosenpass functions as an add-on, enhancing WireGuard's key negotiation process with Post Quantum Secure (PQS) cryptography, based a combination of Classic McEliece and Kyber.

 Rosenpass is free and open-source software.
 This means it can be publicly reviewed and adapted by other developers for their purposes.
 All contributions to Rosenpass are provided both under a Apache 2.0 and an MIT License.
 When using Rosenpass itself, the user may choose under which license to use Rosenpass.
 (See the [License](/#license) section for detailed information.)

 Rosenpass uses symbolically verified, state-of-the-art cryptography.
 This project is part of a wider effort to break new ground in improving the security of an important component of the public internet.

 The project is run by a team of cryptographers, researchers, open-source developers, hackers and designers.
-We emphasize verifiable security, usability, and science communication.
-It comes as a small package in a GitHub repository, and is easy to install and maintain alongside your WireGuard installation.
+We emphasise verifiable security, usability, and science communication.
+It is provided as a small package in a GitHub repository, and is easy to install and maintain alongside your WireGuard installation.

 Rosenpass is written in Rust.
-The application serves as a reference implementation; it aids developers implementing and adapting the protocol to other systems by providing readable source code and ample documentation.
+The application serves as a reference implementation.
+It aids developers in implementing and adapting the protocol to other systems by providing readable source code and ample documentation.
 The software developed to implement Rosenpass can be easily adapted to other pieces of the internet security landscape, preserving trust and safety of future networks.

 {{< /blocks/section >}}